 Mike lives with Jennifer and uses her car.
 She chose not to list him as a driver on her policy and he caused a crash using her car.
 Because Mike is a member of the household, he is excluded from Unlisted Driver Protection.

-The one-time financial penalty that Jennifer would have to pay would be:
+The Unlisted Driver Accident Premium that Jennifer may have to pay is:

 Jennifer's claim will still be paid, but she'll have to pay the $4,500, which accrues interest after 30 days.